Globally unique, persistent and resolvable identifier schemas

 This feature is in active development.

-Persistence : Must have clear community backing for the schema.
+Persistent : Must have clear community backing for the schema and its long-term maintenance.
 The syntax of the schema must be stable.
 The referred object should itself be stable, though there are various ways to show this (e.g., a dataset might be completely immutable, while a record describing an organisation is likely to change as the organisations homepage, name or other attributes change).

 Resolvable: humans and machines must be able to use the identifier to access information on the digital object, how the object can be accessed, or the object itself.
+To make it globally resolvable as per the EOSC PID definition (see our documentation on this topic), the PID needs to be part of a namespace defined by a syntax that is controlled by an Authority.
 There should be an established tombstoning or equivalent procedure.

 Last updated